 Return of Credit Cover

 Return of Credit Cover can be requested once Delivery Body has confirmed the Credit Cover value of the CMU has decreased.
-EMRS are only able to process the Credit Cover return once Delivery Body has communicated the decrease of Credit Cover value for the CMU to us.
+We are only able to process the Credit Cover return once Delivery Body has communicated the decrease of Credit Cover value for the CMU to us.

 If you have queries regarding the Credit Cover requirement please contact Delivery Body.